How to Set Clock-in Clock-out System to Track Employee Attendance?

 And if you choose the right app, you’ll have a unified platform for employee management that can be used by all your staff, no matter where they are.

-But there’s much more you can gain from using time clock software:
+👉 But there’s much more you can gain from using the time clock app:

 Overall, time clock helps to automate the process of filling timesheets and improve payroll procedures.